davidmasek/beacon/README.md

 # generate report for all your services
 beacon report
 # generate report and send it via email
-# (see below for email configuration)
 beacon report --send-mail
 ```

 ## Database

-Beacon uses `beacon.db` file inside your home directory to store it's data.
+Beacon uses a `beacon.db` file inside your home directory to store it's data.

 You can specify different path using the `BEACON_DB` env variable.